Analyzing the Reconstruction Output

 TTreeReaderArray<int> partGenStat(tree_reader, "MCParticles.generatorStatus");

-TTreeReaderArray<float> partMomX(tree_reader, "MCParticles.momentum.x");
+TTreeReaderArray<double> partMomX(tree_reader, "MCParticles.momentum.x");

-TTreeReaderArray<float> partMomY(tree_reader, "MCParticles.momentum.y");
+TTreeReaderArray<double> partMomY(tree_reader, "MCParticles.momentum.y");

-TTreeReaderArray<float> partMomZ(tree_reader, "MCParticles.momentum.z");
+TTreeReaderArray<double> partMomZ(tree_reader, "MCParticles.momentum.z");

 TTreeReaderArray<int> partPdg(tree_reader, "MCParticles.PDG");